Lucas-Ion/DEUS-TakeHome/README.md

 # DEUS Logistics API

 A RESTful API for managing a logistics company that ships general goods via vessels.
-Built with FastAPI, SQLAlchemy, and SQLite, designed for deployment on Azure Container Apps.

 ---